ksnxr/GWC_solution/README.md

 The detection results can be found in `GWC_YOLOv5/runs/detect/best/submission.csv`.

 # Experiment On Your Own
-If you would like to do some experiments on our solution, we also provide our general training and inference notebooks.
+If you wish to do some experiments on our solution, we also provide our general training and inference notebooks.

 * For _general training_, see [general-train.ipynb](general/general-train.ipynb).
 This notebook provides a complete pipeline for training, pseudo labeling, fine-tuning with pseudo labels, detecting and saving to submission.
 * For _general inference_, see [general-inference.ipynb](general/general-inference.ipynb).
 This notebook contains codes to direct inference and ensemble models with weighted boxes fusion.

+**_Note_**:
+   * You need to run [KFold.ipynb](KFold.ipynb) first to generate 4 training folds with OOD val set.
+If you wish to experiment on another domain-shift dataset, you can also modify this notebook to generate your own folds.
+   * Also ensure that you are using the `master` branch of `GWC_YOLOv5`.

+We highly recommend using fold index 3 (last fold) for experiment, as we found that this fold has the best performance.
+According to our training records, we once achieved a final ADA of 0.698 with fold 3 only.

 <!--
 # Environment